What is this medication?

-DESLORATADINE; PSEUDOEPHEDRINE (des lor AT a deen; soo doe e FED rin) is a combination of an antihistamine and a decongestant.
-This medicine is used to treat the symptoms of allergies.
-It reduces congestion, sneezing, runny nose, and itching.
+DESLORATADINE; PSEUDOEPHEDRINE (des lor AT a deen; soo doe e FED rin) treats the symptoms of the common cold, allergies, or flu.
+It works by reducing red, itchy eyes and a runny or stuffy nose.
+It is a combination of an antihistamine and a decongestant.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.